ggopalan42/tidydata/Codebook_tidydata.md

 the R script: run_analysis()

-**activity**   - The activity performed by the subject when the measurements were taken.
+  * **activity**   - The activity performed by the subject when the measurements were taken.
 The activities are: laying, sitting, standing, walking, walking_downstairs, walking_upstairs
-**subjectnum**    - The subject on whom the corresponding measurement was performed.
-This nubers from 1 - 30
+  * **subjectnum**    - The subject on whom the corresponding measurement was performed.
+This ranges from 1 - 30
-**TimeBodyAccMeanX**    - Average of the means of the time domain measurement of the body acceleration on the X-axis **TimeBodyAccMeanY**    - Average of the means of the time domain measurement of the body acceleration on the Y-axis **TimeBodyAccMeanZ**    - Average of the means of the time domain measurement of the body acceleration on the Z-axis **TimeBodyAccStdX**     - Average of the standard dev  of the time domain measurement of the body acceleration on the X-axis **TimeBodyAccStdY**     - Average of the standard dev  of the time domain measurement of the body acceleration on the Y-axis
+  * **TimeBodyAccMeanX**    - Average of the means of the time domain measurement of the body acceleration on the X-axis
+  * **TimeBodyAccMeanY**    - Average of the means of the time domain measurement of the body acceleration on the Y-axis **TimeBodyAccMeanZ**    - Average of the means of the time domain measurement of the body acceleration on the Z-axis **TimeBodyAccStdX**     - Average of the standard dev  of the time domain measurement of the body acceleration on the X-axis **TimeBodyAccStdY**     - Average of the standard dev  of the time domain measurement of the body acceleration on the Y-axis